 Think of your field crews.
 Their primary focus is completing projects on time—they shouldn’t be worried about whether or not they’re being paid.
 That’s why it’s critical to stay on top of job costing for every site.

-With Raken’s mobile app, field crews can fill out construction time cards on the go.
+With Raken’s mobile app, field crews can track time on the go.
 Once signed off, the office can access that time data from the web app.
 Raken also integrates with accounting software to make processing payroll even smoother.

 2. Keep communication open.